ncoretorri/torrife/README.md

 # Torri

 Torri is a self-hostable solution to easily manage video torrent files from Hungarian torrent site nCore.
-It has a backend part and an Android mobile application.
-It is designed to work with [Kodi](https://kodi.tv/ "Kodi") but you can use any video player.
+It consist of a backend and an Android mobile application.

 Torri is not a streaming platform.
 It just downloads the video files and organizes them.
-Then you can share the downloads or the Kodi folders through SMB and play the downloaded content on your devices.
+Then you can use your favorite streaming platform (Jellyfin, Plex, etc.) or video player (Kodi, VLC through SMB) to play them.

+Just open the mobile application, search for a movie or serie, press the download button and you can watch them on your TV/Laptop/Phone.

 ## Installation